Valdes-Tresanco-MS/gmx_MMPBSA/test_files/Protein_DNA/README.md

 are going to be used when performing the the MM/PB(GB)SA calculation with the igb8 (GB-Neck2) model and a salt concentration = 0.15M.
 Of note, mbondi3 radii (`PBRadii=4`) will be used as recommended for GB-Neck2 solvation model.
 Also a high dielectric constant `intdiel=10` will be used because of the high number of charged residues at the interface.

+Once the calculation is done, the GUI app (gmx_MMPBSA_gui) will show up.
+In this app, you can visualize the results for the GB calculation.
+The results can be saved as *.csv file by clicking "File" in the upper left corner and then "Export GB/PB energy (csv)".